-In the Temple of the Masks we can appreciate two stucco masks that are currently protected from inclement weather, the most important factor in the deterioration of ancient cities.
+In the Temple of the Masks we can see two stucco masks protected today from inclement weather, the most determining factor in the deterioration of ancient cities.

-A modern chapel built on the pre-Hispanic buildings of X'cambó is a place of pilgrimage and worship of the virgin of Xcambó (It is that of Asunción), which is celebrated on the third weekend of May.
-On Sunday of celebration they walk the virgin through the enclosure, where they say that 50 appeared years ago.
+A modern chapel built on the pre-Hispanic buildings of X'cambó is a place of pilgrimage and worship of the Virgin of Xcambó (It is that of Asunción), which is celebrated on the third weekend of the month of May.
+On the Sunday of celebration, they walk the Virgin through the enclosure, where they say that she appeared 50 years ago.

-The religious syncretism of the Mayan people is reflected in the area of XCambó with the contemporary offerings found at cult of the aluxes, the naughty little beings of the Mayan world.
+The religious syncretism of the Mayan people is reflected in the XCambó area with contemporary offerings found at cult of the aluxes, the naughty little beings of the Mayan world.
 Surely we are facing one of the ancient Mayan cities most active in celebrations today.

 How to go to Dzemul saltworks

-La archaeological zone of Xcambó It is located in a wetland surrounded by salt lakes, a beautiful landscape that you can enjoy on the way to the ruins, parking in the Saltworks of Dzemul, where you can stop to walk the place.
+La archaeological zone of Xcambó It is located in a wetland surrounded by salt flats, a beautiful landscape that you can enjoy on the way to the ruins, parking in the Dzemul salt flats, where you can stop to walk the place.

-At this coast known as Emerald coast not much foreign tourism arrives, not counting those who disembark for a few hours from the cruises in the nearby Progreso.
-This beautiful area is the chosen one, in addition to the Meridans of the capital, by Canadians and Americans to spend their cold months.
+To this coast known as Emerald coast not much foreign tourism arrives, not counting those who disembark for a few hours from cruise ships in nearby Progreso.
+This beautiful area is chosen, in addition to the Meridans of the capital, by Canadians and Americans to spend their cold months.
 They don't know anything 😉

 Do not miss X'cambó nor this area, you will enjoy with the landscapes of Costa Esmeralda.

-X'Cambó, archaeological siteLOCATION: X'Cambó is located at 37 Kilometers east of Progreso, along the Costa Esmeralda road, the 27.
-The ruins are well indicated, near the area of the Dzemul salt flats, where you can park to know.
+X'Cambó, archaeological siteLOCATION: X'Cambó is located 37 kilometers east of Progreso, on the Costa Esmeralda highway, 27.
+The ruins are well indicated, near the area of the Dzemul salt flats, where you can park to see.

 PRICE ENTRY: 65 mxn.
 The Sundays the entrance of INAH is free for Mexicans and permanent residents.
 Access to archaeological zones is free every day to children under 13 years, students, teachers and senior citizens with valid credentials.

 HOW TO GET IN PUBLIC TRANSPORTATION?
-From Mérida the bus that goes through the "coastal" coast leaves from the 50 x 67 street and makes several stops along the coast: you must ask the bus to take you down the street that goes to Xcambo.
-From here you must walk 1 km until you reach the site.
-From Mérida, buses leave for Progreso de AutoProgress Terminalin 62 street between 65 and 67.
-From Progreso it leaves collective to Xcambó or taxi service.
+From Mérida the bus that passes along the coast “el costero” leaves from calle 50 x 67 and makes several stops on the coast: you must ask the bus to get off at the street that goes to Xcambo.
+From here you must walk 1 km to reach the site.
+From Mérida, buses leave for Progreso de AutoProgress Terminal.
+At 62 Street between 65 and 67.
+From Progreso there is a bus to Xcambó or taxi service.